Eghamarian/sociotherapy/_short/06_passiveness.md

 Thankfully, their secret is easy to find, because sharing it has been a recent trend, and they do anything for a few more likes. <br>
 The key ingredient is <em> passive </em>; passive income, passive attention, passive weight loss, passive everything. <br>
 Loose weight while eating; learn a language while sleeping, earn a decent salary while sunbathing. <br>
-You may think I want to complain about the old, but yet important and valid, idea that people want to take waiting out of wanting. <br>
+You may think I want to complain about the dull (but still important and valid) fact, that people want to take waiting out of wanting. <br>
 But you are wrong.   <br>
 My concern is that passiveness has contaminated more important parts of our lives. <br>
 We now have <b> passive activism </b>, which is when we do our share of activism by clicking on a link,